 - blood work

-The treatment method used to treat primary cerebral lymphoma depends on:
+The methods used to treat primary cerebral lymphoma depend on:

 - your expected response to treatment